GandhiCloudLab/envizi-reporting-frameworks/readme.md

 The stakeholders are investors, employees and customers.

-CDP offers three questionnaires on the topics of climate change, water and forests.
+CDP offers three questionnaires on the topics of `climate change, water and forests`.

 ### 4.2 Global Real Estate Sustainability Benchmark (GRESB)

-GRESB helps to assess the sustainability performance of real estate and infrastructure portfolios and assets.
+GRESB helps to assess the sustainability performance of `real estate` and `infrastructure portfolios and assets`.

 The stakeholders are investors and asset managers.

-GRESB provides material insights into the sustainability performance of a company’s real assets.
+GRESB provides `material insights` into the sustainability performance of a company’s real assets.

-These insights are aligned with international reporting frameworks such as the GRI and Principles for Responsible Investment (PRI).
+These insights are aligned with international reporting frameworks such as the `GRI` and Principles for Responsible Investment `(PRI)`.

 Assessment participants receive the
-  - Comparative business intelligence on where they stand against their peers,
+  - Comparative business intelligence on where they stand against their peers
   - A roadmap with actions they can take to improve their ESG performance
   - A communication platform to engage with investors